Advancing the Global Community

 Values - Theory and Practice, Student-focused and Caring, Teamwork and Trust, Character and Integrity.

 What makes us unique - The College of Business and Information Technology at Lawrence Technological University provides one of the most comprehensive, interdisciplinary programs in global leadership and management in the country.
-Students learn how to address the business, social, ethical, and technological dimensions of leadership in today’s complex, fast-paced, global economy.
+Students learn how to address the business, social, ethical, and technological dimensions of leadership in today’s global economy.

 The College of Business and Information Technology is the ideal academic institution for students to prepare for the challenges and opportunities they will encounter as tomorrow’s leaders in global organizations in the private, public, and non-profits sectors.